-Educating Latino families about the American School System for the professional success of their future generations.
+Educating Latino and immigrant families about the American School System for the professional success of their future generations.

 Education for all